 TD Bank — $300 bonus with $2,500 minimum direct deposits

 Eligibility: To qualify for this checking account bonus offer, you must be a new TD Bank customer, without any previous or current TD Bank personal checking accounts.
-You must also open the account through this web page.
+You must also live in the following states: CT, DC, DE, FL, MD, ME, MA, NC, NH, NJ, NY, PA, RI, VT, VA.

 You cannot redeem the offer if you’re a Canadian cross-border banking customer.

-Account details: The TD Premier Checking account earns interest on balances of $2,500 and over, but the rate is pretty minimal.
-You’ll also have free access to non-TD ATMs and the chance to get reimbursed for other ATM surcharges.
-The account also includes a free first order of standard checks, money orders, stop payments, paper statements and incoming wire transfers.
+Account details: The TD Beyond Checking account earns interest on all balances.
+Higher balances have the chance to get a slight rate boost, but all rates are still pretty minimal.
+Account holders can access non-TD ATMs without a TD fee and receive reimbursement for other ATM surcharges with a minimum daily balance of $2,500.
+The account also includes a free standard checks, money orders, stop payments, paper statements and incoming wire transfers.

 Chase — $200 bonus with $25 minimum deposit